Skip to main content

 Arc 1800

-2 green pistes, 11 blue pistes.
-In Arc 1800, the two green pistes can be found at the Mille 8 complex.
-You'll find wide tree-lined runs here, that lead back to resort and which are a great learning environment for beginner skiers, with plenty room to practice those turns and a gentle gradient to build confidence.
+A couple of green pistes, some blue pistes.
+The green pistes can be found at the Mille 8 complex.
+You'll find wide tree-lined runs here that lead back to resort and which are a great learning environment for beginner skiers.
+They have plenty room to practice turns and a gentle gradient to build confidence.
 The wide open "front des neiges" area right in the centre of resort is home to the Jardin des Enfants, the nursery slopes and the ski school meeting points.

 Arc 2000

-No green pistes, 20 blue pistes.
-Whilst Arc 2000 is generally considered more suitable for intermediate to expert skiers there are some fantastic rolling blues which are shallow enough for beginners to learn on.
-For some nice quiet rolling blue runs which will ease you into your holiday, try either the Plan Vert piste, which starts just down from the top of the Transarc gondola, follow onto the Edelweiss run until you reach the Marmottes chairlift or try the Cascades run from the Bois de Lours chairlift to the Pre de St Esprit chairlift.
+No green pistes, lots of blue pistes.
+Generally considered more suitable for intermediate to expert skiers there are some fantastic rolling blues which are shallow enough for beginners to learn on.
+For some nice quiet rolling blue runs which will ease you into your holiday try either the Plan Vert piste or the Cascades run.

 Peisey-Vallandry